Glenn Lake

 Glenn Lake is a lake in the Unorganized Part of Kenora District in Northwestern Ontario, Canada.
 It is in the Hudson Bay drainage basin, and is within Woodland Caribou Provincial Park.

-The primary inflow, at the southeast and arriving from Optic Lake, and outflow, at the northwest and leading towards Hansen Lake, is the Rostoul River, which flows via the Gammon River, the Bloodvein River, Lake Winnipeg, and the Nelson River to Hudson Bay.
+The primary inflow, at the southeast and arriving from Optic Lake, and outflow, at the northwest and leading towards Hansen Lake, are the Rostoul River, which flows via the Gammon River, the Bloodvein River, Lake Winnipeg, and the Nelson River to Hudson Bay.